fbpx

 Marakele or “place of sanctuary” in Tswana, resides between the meeting place of the dry western and moist eastern regions of South Africa, at the Waterberg mountain range.

 Home to the famous Big 5 and an array of wildlife and bird species, here you can enjoy a morning or sunset bush walk or game drive in the Waterberg Biosphere Reserve.
-You can also extend the experience overnight at one of the two main camp sites, tented Tlopi or the more rustic Bontle.
+You can also extend the experience overnight at one of the two main campsites, the tented Tlopi or the more rustic Bontle.

-With the majority of facilities located at the neighbouring town of Thabazimbi, be sure to fill with fuel and stock up on food items and essentials before traversing the park.
+With the majority of facilities located in the neighbouring town of Thabazimbi, be sure to fill with fuel and stock up on food items and essentials before traversing the park.

 3. Mapungubwe National Park (Limpopo)